Skip to content

 Eventually NumPy may need to offer explicitly thread-safe data structures, but it is a valid choice to initially support free-threading while still exposing possibly unsafe operations if users use the library unsafely.

 For your libraries, we suggest to focus on thread safety issues that only occur with the GIL disabled.
-Any non-critical preexisting thread safety issues can be dealt with later once the free-threaded build is used more.
+Any non-critical pre-existing thread safety issues can be dealt with later once the free-threaded build is used more.
 The goal for your initial porting effort should be to enable further refinement and experimentation by fixing issues that prevent using the library at all.

-Multithreaded Python Programming
+Multithreaded Python Programming#

 If you'd like to learn more about multithreaded Python programming in the GIL-enabled build, Santiago Basulto's tutorial from PyCon 2020 is a good place to start.